IDES3000 Integrated Design Studio 3—Complex

 - Typically this unit is assessed in the following ways: (1) interim assessment: preliminary analytical exploration and strategy development (group work) and (2) final folio: development of aspects of the strategy (individual folio).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the development of aspects of the strategy (individual folio) component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final folio: development of aspects of the strategy (individual folio) component.

 Supplementary assessment is available in this unit for those students who obtain a mark of at least 45 overall provided they have also obtained a mark of at least 45 in a specified component of the unit.